Community Detection in Weighted Multilayer Networks with Ambient Noise: Model and Inference

 \section{Model and Inference}

-\texttt{SBANM} supposes that networks across $K$ layers have the same block structure, while transition parameters between blocks are fixed at the same global, \textit{ambient}, level.
+\texttt{SBANM} supposes that networks across $K$ layers have the same block structure, while transition parameters between blocks are fixed at the same global level.
 This model allows detection of common latent characteristics across layers, as well as differential sub-characteristics within blocks (represented by multivariate normal distributions).
-This model also presumes block structures whose edges are correlated across layers.
+We assume edges are correlated across layers in the block structures of the proposed model.

-\begin{definition} \normalfont For a $K-$layer (Gaussian) weighted multigraph $\Xb=\{\Xb^1,...,\Xb^K\}$ where each layer $k$ represents a graph with $n$ registered nodes , let $B_q \subset [n]$ represent a community housing a partition of nodes $\{i\}_{i \in B_q}$, then each weighted edge between any node in block $B_q$ form a multivariate normal distribution with mean $K$-dimensional vector $ \boldsymbol{\mu}_q $ and $K \times K $-dimensional covariance matrix $\boldsymbol \Sigma_q$:
+\begin{definition} \normalfont For a $K-$layer (Gaussian) weighted multigraph $\Gb=\{\Gb^1,...,\Gb^K\}$ where each layer $k$ represents a graph with $n$ registered nodes, let $B_q \subset [n]$ represent a community housing a partition of nodes $\{i\}_{i \in B_q}$, then each weighted edge between any node in block $B_q$ form a multivariate normal distribution with mean $K$-dimensional vector $ \boldsymbol{\mu}_q $ and $K \times K $-dimensional covariance matrix $\boldsymbol \Sigma_q$:

 If nodes $i,j$ are in the same block, the distribution of their edges follow a multivariate normal distribution

 \end{definition}